MicrosoftDocs/win32/desktop-src/LearnWin32/your-first-direct2d-program.md

 ---
 title: Your First Direct2D Program
-description: Let's create our first Direct2D program.
+description: Lets create our first Direct2D program.
 The program does not do anything fancy \ 8212; it just draws a circle that fills the client area of the window.
-But this program introduces many essential Direct2D concepts. ms.assetid: '940cc5e4-2952-4714-bf32-c611a965f819'
+But this program introduces many essential Direct2D concepts. ms.assetid: 940cc5e4-2952-4714-bf32-c611a965f819 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Your First Direct2D Program